 Fig. 6 Water past a circular cylinder at different Reynolds numbers.

-*Strictly speaking, the Coanda effect is a phenomenon that occurs when a fluid jet perturbs its surroundings (velocity and pressure fields).
+*Strictly speaking, the original Coanda effect is a phenomenon that occurs when a fluid jet perturbs its surroundings (velocity and pressure fields).

 Comments